KiboSoftware/kibo-fulfillment-workflows/docs/Extensibility-With-Custom-Work-Item-Handler.md

 __Steps__

-1. In Business Central, select the __Admin__ icon in the top-right corner of the screen and and select __Service Tasks Administration__.
+1. In Business Central, select the __Admin__ icon in the top-right corner of the screen and and select __Custom Tasks Administration__.

 1. To add a custom task, click __Add Custom Task__, browse to the relevant JAR file, and click the __Upload__ icon.
 The JAR file must contain work item handler implementations annotated with `@Wid`.